coreeng/core-platform-docs/content/app/tenancy.md

 The Core Platform is a multi-tenant platform where each tenant gets their own segregated environments and P2P.

-If you already have a tenancy you can jump to [new-app](./new-app) to deploy a new application.
+If you already have a tenancy, you can jump to [new-app](./new-app) to deploy a new application.

 ## What is a tenant?